Arrivederch', Larry King...

 That was the beginning of my brief adventure into television.
 Although it lasted only a short time, it remains a fond memory.
-Aside from being the camera operator for the morning news broadcasts, I was also a researcher, teleprompter operator, occasional floor director and field producer for CNN’s “Newsmaker Saturday,” “Newsmaker Sunday,” and “Crossfire” shows.
-Of course the star of the network at the time was Larry King.
-His “Larry King Live” shows were broadcasted from the building.
-His studio was separated from the news area, but on late nights before his 9 PM taping, I’d occasionally catch a glimpse of him, his producer, Tamara Haddid, or a guest walking down the hall.
+Aside from being the camera operator for the morning news broadcasts, I was also a researcher, teleprompter operator, occasional floor director, and field producer for CNN’s Newmaker Saturday,” “Newsmaker Sunday,” and "Crossfire" show.
+Of course, the network star at the time was Larry King.
+His "Larry King Live" shows were broadcasted from the building.
+His studio was separated from the news area.
+Still, on late nights before his 9 PM taping, I'd occasionally catch a glimpse of him, his producer, Tamara Hadid, or a guest walking down the hall.

 I have two favorite Larry King stories.
-One time, I was tasked to reach out to my former college housemate from Berkeley, Kevin Sweeney, to invite him to be a guest on Larry’s show.
-You see, while I was slaving away in law school, Kevin was deftly working his way up the ranks on Capitol Hill.
-By the time I had graduated, Kevin had become Colorado Senator Gary Hart’s press secretary.
-During my stint at CNN, the Donna Rice news broke forcing Hart to terminate his run for the presidency, and Kevin, an intimate witness to this historic political debacle, suddenly became a hotly sought-after guest for all the news shows --- ABC's Nightline and CNN's Larry King Live among them.
+Once, I was tasked to reach out to my former college housemate from Berkeley, Kevin Sweeney, to invite him to be a guest on Larry's show.
+You see, while I was slaving away at law school, Kevin was deftly working his way up the ranks on Capitol Hill.
+By the time I was in my third year, Kevin had become Colorado Senator Gary Hart's press secretary.
+During my stint at CNN, the Donna Rice news broke, forcing Hart to terminate his run for the presidency, and Kevin, an intimate witness to this historic political debacle, suddenly became a hotly sought-after guest for all the news shows --- ABC's Nightline and CNN's Larry King Live among them.
 When I revealed that I knew Kevin, I was thrust into the effort to get him on the show.
-Kevin ended up being fantastic guest but I’m sure he would have preferred the subject matter to have been less heart-breaking for him.
+Kevin ended up being a fantastic guest but I'm sure he would have preferred the subject matter to have been less heart-breaking for him.